felixlopz/hubrise-test-task/content/developers/api/en/customer-management.md

 ### 2.2.
 List Customers

-Returns the customers of a customer list.
-Some filters can be passed.
+Returns the customers belonging to a customer list.
+Filters can be specified.

 <CallSummaryTable
   endpoint="GET /customer_lists/:customer_list_id/customers"